HCPS Students Participating in Dual Enrollment Courses at Harford Receive Free Tuition

 “We are thrilled to partner with HCPS to offer tuition-free college courses to our dually-enrolled students,” said Dr. Theresa B. Felder, president of Harford Community College.
 “Not only will this program make college more affordable for families, dual enrollment gives students a competitive advantage and helps them achieve their academic and career goals.”

-“For the past few years, North Star has helped HCPS and HCC establish a strong relationship that supports students from all over the county,” said Superintendent of Schools Sean Bulson.
+“For the past few years, North Star has helped HCPS and Harford establish a strong relationship that supports students from all over the county,” said Superintendent of Schools Sean Bulson.
 “Now, by removing any financial barriers to enrollment, HCPS is making dual enrollment even more affordable for students.
-A key initiative in the strategic plans of HCC and HCPS, the partnership provides a pathway for students to be college and career ready.”
+A key initiative in the strategic plans of Harford and HCPS, the partnership provides a pathway for students to be college and career ready.”

-In late October, HCC issued refunds for tuition and consolidated fees to the students who are enrolled in credit courses on Harford’s campus for the fall 2022 semester.
-HCPS began in August funding textbook costs to students through the HCC Rental Agreement Program.
+In late October, Harford issued refunds for tuition and consolidated fees to the students who are enrolled in credit courses on Harford’s campus for the fall 2022 semester.
+HCPS began in August funding textbook costs to students through the Harford Rental Agreement Program.
 Beginning in 2023, eligible students participating in the Harford Investment Program will have the opportunity to enroll in workforce training courses leading to an industry certification.